dementia5/LOTRO-Bard-Controller/README.md

 *Are you a LOTRO player tired of the clunky QWERTY keyboard interface as a musical instrument?*

-*The LBC is a controller suite that serves as your all-in-one toolkit for seamless, expressive music-making in-game.*
+*The LBC is a controller suite that serves as your all-in-one toolkit for seamless, expressive music-making in-game. +

 *Designed for LOTRO players/musician bard types, this app bridges the gap between real-world MIDI*